fedehub/ExperimentalRoboticsAssignment2/README.md

 - building and processing hypotheses based on the added information
 - finding possible solutions to the case
 - rejecting hypotheses
--

 > ***REMARK*** the KB listens in on the oracle's topic and as soon as the oracle transmits the clue, the KB adds the message to the ontology without the need for an explicit request

-Translated with www.DeepL.com/Translator (free version)

 Concerning the `action_interface.cpp` node: